Archer Daniels Midland: Agricultural services

 ADM's agricultural services segment uses its U.S. grain elevator, global transportation network, and port operations to buy, store, clean, and transport agricultural commodities, such as oilseeds, corn, wheat, milo, oats, rice, and barley, and resells these commodities primarily as food and feed ingredients and as raw materials for the agricultural processing industry.

+Probiotics and postbiotics

+ADM researches and markets probiotics and postbiotics, participating in studies on the effect of the intestinal microbiome on the brain.
+One study found that a live and a heat-treated strain of bacteria had similar effects on irritable bowel syndrome.

 Investor services

 ADM investor services, Inc. is a registered futures commission merchant and a clearing member of all principal commodities exchanges in the U.S. ADM Investor Services International, Ltd., a member of commodity exchanges and clearing houses in Europe, and ADMIS Hong Kong Limited, offer broker services in Europe and Asia.

 Scandals

 Sherman antitrust violation

 In 1920 the US Department of Justice brought suit against the National Linseed Oil Trust for violating the Sherman Antitrust Act.
 Several co-defendants were named, including the Archer-Daniels Manufacturing Company.
 The suit alleged all of these companies were acting in collusion to raise prices, citing a spike in linseed oil costs between 1916 and 1918, when the price rose from $.50 per gallon to $1.80.